lowRISC/opentitan/doc/project/checklist.md

 ### FPV_REGRESSION_SETUP

-An FPV regression has been set up by adding the module to the `hw/formal/fpv_all` script.
+An FPV regression has been set up by adding the module to the `hw/top_earlgrey/formal/top_earlgrey_fpv_cfgs.hjson` file.

 ### SIM_COVERAGE_MODEL_ADDED